 Famous words: "I'm the only one that was given the opportunity to do it." — Woodson on becoming the first player to return from reconstructive knee surgery in the same season

 Bottom line: Before Jerry Rice did it in 1997, Rod Woodson became the first player to have reconstructive knee surgery in a season and then return to play later that same season.

-Woodson tore his ACL in Week 1, but the Steelers didn’t put him on the injured list with the remote chance that the team would make it to the Super Bowl, which would give Woodson more time to recover and possibly return.
+Woodson tore his ACL in Week 1, but the Pittsburgh Steelers didn’t put him on the injured list with the thought that the team would make it to the Super Bowl, giving Woodson more time to recover and possibly return.

 But everything fell into place, and the Steelers did make it to the Super Bowl, which was 21 weeks after Woodson’s injury.
 He was limited to playing in the nickel defense, but Woodson suited up for Super Bowl XXX and played 12 snaps, including a pass deflection while covering Michael Irvin.